matthewomccorkle/matthewomccorkle.github.io/_posts/2022-08-12-day_052_crackmapexec.md

     Step 7:
     First I am going to check if SMB is available on the designated host.
-    I know that an Nmap scan likely would have told me that it is indeed available, so this step this far into the process is not necessary.
+    I know that a Nmap scan likely would have told me that it is indeed available, so this step this far into the process is not necessary.

     Enter the following command: